Similarity-Distance-Magnitude Activations: Preliminaries

 \subsection{Softmax and the Cross-Entropy loss}

-The $\softmax$ activation is commonly used in neural network architectures, including, for example, as a router in self-attention mechanisms \citep{VaswaniEtAl-2017-AttentionIsAllYouNeed} and mixture-of-experts models \citep{ShazeerEtAl-2017-MOE}, and forming the basis of the cross-entropy loss used for next-token training of LLMs.
-It is the typical final output layer of LLMs, converting the un-normalized model logits to a normalized probability distribution:
+The $\softmax$ activation is commonly used in neural network architectures, including, for example, as a router in self-attention mechanisms \citep{VaswaniEtAl-2017-AttentionIsAllYouNeed} and mixture-of-experts models \citep{ShazeerEtAl-2017-MOE}, and forming the basis of the cross-entropy loss used for next-token training of LMs.
+It is the typical final output layer of LMs, converting the un-normalized model logits to a normalized probability distribution:

 The inverse-temperature parameter, $\tau$, controls the sharpness of the distribution.
 As $\tau \rightarrow 0$, the output of $\softmax(\vz)$ converges to a uniform distribution where each class has probability $\frac{1}{C}$; as $\tau \rightarrow \infty$, the output converges to a distribution in which all of the mass is assigned to a single class.
 In deep learning, $\tau$ is treated as a learnable, \textit{global} hyper-parameter; \textit{instance-wise} variation in the distance to the decision-boundary is thus determined by the relative $\Magnitude$ of $z_{\hat{y}}$.
 This model is learned by minimizing the cross-entropy loss between $\vz$ and the index of the true labels over $\trainSplit$.
 The \textit{natural} logarithm of the loss is the counterpart to the base $e$ of the $\softmax$: